mvysny/dynatest/README.md

 ### Plugging in into the test life-cycle

 Say that you want to mock the database and clean it before and after every test.
-Very easy:
+Very easy: just extract the lifecycle-controlling functions into a separate function:

 ```kotlin
 fun DynaNodeGroup.usingDatabase() {